Cassie-Maz/Ling-1878-Term-Project/README.md

 # Ling-1878-Term-Project
-A pdf file of the field reports I created over the course of Fall 2017 at the University of Pittsburgh
+This repository contains a pdf file that combines all the field reports
+I created for Ling 1878, a graduate level phonetics and phonemics course at the University of Pittsburgh.
+I learned core concepts by interviewing a Polish speaker and identifying contrasting sounds in their language.